 Where police are called to an incident of domestic abuse and there are children in the household who have experienced the domestic incident, the police will inform the key adult in school before the child or children arrive at school the following day with an Operation Encompass alert.

 Advice is available at:

+- NSPCC- UK domestic-abuse Signs Symptoms

+- Refuge: What is abuse?

-- NSPCC- UK domestic-abuse Signs Symptoms Effects - Refuge what is domestic violence/effects of domestic violence on children - SafeLives: young people and domestic abuse - National Domestic Abuse Helpline, 24 hours a day on 0808 2020 247.
+- SafeLives: young people and domestic abuse

+- National Domestic Abuse Helpline, 24 hours a day on 0808 2020 247.

 xi.
 Extra Familial Harm